awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-kibana.md

 ## Kibana<a name="es-managedomains-kibana"></a>

 [Kibana](https://www.elastic.co/guide/en/kibana/current/introduction.html) is a popular open source visualization tool designed to work with Elasticsearch\.
-Amazon Elasticsearch Service \(Amazon ES\) provides a default installation of Kibana with every Amazon ES domain\.
+Amazon ES provides an installation of Kibana with every Amazon ES domain\.
 You can find a link to Kibana on your domain dashboard on the Amazon ES console\.
 The URL is `https://domain.region.es.amazonaws.com/_plugin/kibana/`\.
-Queries on this default Kibana installation have a 60\-second timeout\.
+Queries using this default Kibana installation have a 60\-second timeout\.

 For information about using Kibana to visualize your data, see the [Kibana User Guide](https://www.elastic.co/guide/en/kibana/current/index.html)\.